General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsection{Absorption probability and time to absorption}

 If the leaf process and the type-$a$ frequency process are in moment duality, one can typically translate the long time behaviour of~$L$ into (time) asymptotic properties of~$X$, see \cite{foucart2013impact, gonzalezcasanova2018}.
-This method extends to the Bernstein duality and allows us the derivation of results on absorption probabilities and on the time to fixation.
+This method extends to the Bernstein duality and leads to results on absorption probabilities and on the time to fixation.